Assessment Tool First Aid Burn Degrees Recovery Prevention Blog Consultation

 SEEK medical attention if needed

 NEVER DO: Apply ice, butter, oil, or toothpaste.
 Do not pop blisters.
 Do not remove clothing stuck to a burn.
-Do not use cotton balls or fluffy materials on burns.

 Understanding Burn Degrees